-As CEO, Tygart works closely with the USADA Board of Directors to carry out the organization’s mission of preserving the integrity of competition, inspiring true sport, and protecting the rights of U.S. athletes.
-Tygart was actively involved in drafting the USADA Protocol for Olympic Movement Testing, and as CEO, he has injected a passion and energy into the fight against doping, including reaching out to America’s Olympic athletes and embracing them as part of the solution.
+As CEO, Tygart works closely with the USADA Board of Directors to carry out the organization’s mission of preserving the integrity of competition, inspiring true sport, and protecting the rights of clean athletes.
+Tygart has also reached out and made himself available to many Olympic athletes, embracing them as an essential part of the fight against doping.

-Tygart has served as an advocate for the integrity of sport and clean athletes, testifying in front of various Committees of the U.S. Congress, including the Senate Committee on Foreign Relations.
-Internationally, Tygart has testified in front of Committees of the European Union, the German Parliament, and the French Senate about creating effective anti-doping policy and on the issues surrounding doping in sport.
+Having originally joined USADA in 2002, Tygart was actively involved in drafting the USADA Protocol for Olympic Movement Testing, and has testified on the use of performance-enhancing drugs in sport in front of various Committees of the U.S. Congress, including the Senate Committee on Foreign Relations.
+Internationally, Tygart has testified in front of Committees of the European Union, the German Parliament, and the French Senate about the issues surrounding doping in sport and creating effective anti-doping policy.

-Tygart has been recognized by Sports Illustrated as one of the 50 Most Powerful People in Sports; named to the TIME 100 list of most influential people in the world for 2013; named one of the top 12 World Sports Personalities of the Year by Sport Intern; selected as one of the World’s Most Influential Sports Personalities by Inside Sport and was one of the Colorado Lawyers of the Year named by Colorado Law Weekly.
+Over the course of his career, Tygart has been recognized by Sports Illustrated as one of the 50 Most Powerful People in Sports, named to the TIME 100 list of Most Influential People in the World for 2013, and deemed one of the Top 12 World Sports Personalities of the Year by Sport Intern.
+He has also been named one of the World’s Most Influential Sports Personalities by Inside Sport, and as one of the Colorado Lawyers of the Year by Colorado Law Weekly.